maxssantos/MultimodalApproachCBIR/README.md

 The file [code/extractor/feature_extractor_bib.py](https://github.com/maxssantos/MultimodalApproachCBIR/blob/master/code/extractor/feature_extractor_bib.py "Feature Extractor"): contains a set of functions (created by the author) that are important and necessary for extracting the images descriptors.
 This file is imported by last two files described previously.

 ## References
-[1] Heath, M., Bowyer, K., Kopans, D., Moore, R., and Kegelmeyer, W. P. (2001).
-The digital database for screening mammography.
+[1] Heath, M., Bowyer, K., Kopans, D., Moore, R., and Kegelmeyer, W. P. The digital database for screening mammography.
 In IWDM, pages 212–218.
 Medical Physics.
+2001

-[2] Oliveira, Paulo & de Carvalho Scabora, Lucas & Cazzolato, Mirela & Bedo, Marcos & Traina, Agma & Jr, Caetano.
-(2017).
+[2] Oliveira, P., Scabora, L. C., Cazzolato, M., Bedo, M., Traina, Agma., Jr, Caetano.
 MAMMOSET: An Enhanced Dataset of Mammograms.
 Proceedings of the Satellite Events of the 32nd Brazilian Symposium on Databases.
+2017